iccaving/icccsite/content/trip/yorkshire/yorkshire-2018-06-08.md

 I desperately stripped off the top half of my neoprene and basked.
 We walked down towards Brackenbottom as the sun set to be met by Jack and Sandeep and a vast amount of midges who were the most keen to see us.

-I think I would go back.
+I think I would go back, despite saying I wouldn't.
 I’d like to see the other side of that sump.

 #### Rhys